he-is-james/Printer/README.md

 ## Setup
 Create the frontend as a React app using `npx create-react-app client`.

+Install the packages `npm i axios @mui/material @emotion/react @emotion/styled @mui/icons-material`.

 Create the backend as an Express, Node.js server using `mkdir server cd server npm init`.

 Install the packages `npm i express mongoose body-parser cors config` as well as `npm i -D nodemon`.

 Install `npm i eslint --save-dev` for both folders and use `npx eslint --init` to create the eslint file.
 ## Running
+First, you must create a `.env` file in `server` and set the variables `PORT` and `URI`.
+The latter is MongoDB's credentials to access your cluster.

 To run the frontend, `cd client npm start`.

 To run the backend, `cd server npm start`.